 Should they bring a cell phone?

 Again, the short answer is no. Expensive electronics can attract unwanted attention and they are absolutely unnecessary.
-Every SOS Trip Leader will have a cell phone that they can use during emergencies.
-For information on how to contact your traveller, see question #10.
+Every NGO Trip Leader will have a cell phone that they can use during emergencies.
+The traveller is completely responsible for any electronics they choose to bring.

 How can I contact my traveller during the trip?